Sunday, November 9, 2025

 Speaker Encounter: Technics SB-CR33 Stereo Speakers

 Sometimes Goodwill Thrift Stores can be filled with surprises.
 For example, over the weekend, I encountered a pair of medium-sized Technics SB-CR33 floorstanding speakers.
 These 2-way 140 watt speakers generally get good reviews and are praised for their bass and high end sound.
 Unfortunately, these speakers look like crap.
 The speaker covers are filthy.
-You could probably recover them with new speaker mesh.
+You could probably recover them with new speaker mesh available here on Amazon.

 The back of these speakers also features a white mystery substance.
 This could be dirt.
 But, if it this is white mold, I sure wouldn't want to bring it into the house.